lkloh/lkloh.github.io/_posts/2018-11-15-container-components.md

 ---

 I was making a component that took in some data and produced a bar chart as a visualization.
-Making the bar chart required the component to do a bit of processing on the raw data fed in, so initially I did something like this:
+Making the bar chart required the component to do a bit of processing on the raw data fed in, so I tried this

+## Before

 ```js
 class FruitHarvestChart {